-Construction Trailer.
-A manufactured mobile unit, not designed for dwelling purposes, used as a temporary office or other similar use.
+Construction Office Trailer.
+A manufactured mobile unit, or similar structure, not designed for dwelling purposes, used as a temporary office or other similar use.

 Contiguous.
 Adjoining or in actual contact with.

 Contractor or Subcontractor.
 An individual or company hired by the project site or individual lot owner, their agent, or the individual lot operator to perform services on the project site.